dslounge/business-time-cli/README.md

 2. Clone this repo

-3. Copy `config.yml.sample` to `config.yml` and edit the `api-url` key to point to the business-time url
+3. Copy `config.yml.sample` to `config.yml` and edit the `api-url` key to point to the business-time api url

 4. Make sure it's executable by running `chmod u+x business-time.py`